 Over the course of the week, member countries will work with the USAID Oceans program to identify and analyze national challenges and opportunities, generate strategies for industry engagement, learn about new traceability technologies, and advance regional traceability guidance that is being developed by the program.

 USAID/Timor-Leste Mission Director, Diana Putman, provides key note remarks, alongside Mr. Acacio Guterres, Timor-Leste’s Director General for Fisheries.
 Photo: USAID Oceans/M. Donnelly

-USAID Oceans is a partnership between USAID and the Southeast Asian Fisheries Development Center.
-USAID Oceans works to strengthen regional cooperation to combat illegal, unreported and unregulated fishing, promote sustainable fisheries, and conserve marine biodiversity in the Asia-Pacific region.
-The backbone of the program is the development and implementation of financially sustainable catch documentation and traceability systems, piloted in learning sites in Indonesia and the Philippines and adapted for regional expansion.
-USAID Oceans is committed to developing a proof of concept for low-cost, sustainable catch documentation and traceability systems that are inclusive of the complete fisheries supply chain—both large and small scale.
-For more information, please visit www.seafdec-oceanspartnership.org.
+ABOUT USAID OCEANS: The Oceans and Fisheries Partnership (USAID Oceans) is a partnership between the U.S. Agency for International Development (USAID), the Coral Triangle Initiative on Coral Reefs, Fisheries and Food Security (CTI-CFF) and the Southeast Asian Fisheries Development Center (SEAFDEC) that works to strengthen regional cooperation to combat illegal, unreported and unregulated fishing, promote sustainable fisheries, and conserve marine biodiversity in the Asia-Pacific region.
+The backbone of the program is the development of financially sustainable catch documentation and traceability systems, supporting data-driven fisheries management and initiatives for responsible, equitable seafood supply chains.
+Through its pilot programs, USAID Oceans has developed and tested traceability technologies for small- and large-scale seafood operations, tracked approximately 30 metric tons of seafood, and is improving sustainable fisheries management in over one hundred million hectares of biologically significant marine habitat.
+For more information, visit www.seafdec-oceanspartnership.org.